MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/adadditionalfield.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a list of optional Ad properties that you can request when calling GetAdsByAdGroupId, GetAdsByEditorialStatus, and GetAdsByIds.
+description: Defines a list of optional ad properties that you can request when calling GetAdsByAdGroupId, GetAdsByEditorialStatus, and GetAdsByIds.
 ---
 # AdAdditionalField Value Set - Campaign Management
-Defines a list of optional [Ad](ad.md) properties that you can request when calling [GetAdsByAdGroupId](getadsbyadgroupid.md), [GetAdsByEditorialStatus](getadsbyeditorialstatus.md), and [GetAdsByIds](getadsbyids.md).
-The additional field values enable you to get the latest features using the current version of Bing Ads Campaign Management API, and in the next version the corresponding properties will be included in the [Ad](ad.md) object by default.
+Defines a list of optional ad properties that you can request when calling [GetAdsByAdGroupId](getadsbyadgroupid.md), [GetAdsByEditorialStatus](getadsbyeditorialstatus.md), and [GetAdsByIds](getadsbyids.md).
+The additional field values enable you to get the latest features using the current version of Bing Ads Campaign Management API, and in the next version the corresponding properties will be included in the ad by default.

 ## Syntax
 ```xml